-It's important to be honest with your provider about your sexual behavior - even though it might be embarrassing.
+REMEMBER: It's important to be honest with your provider about your sexual behavior - even though it might be embarrassing.
 The information you provide will help your provider give you the best care possible, and it will not be shared with anyone else unless you give permission.

 Other STD Tests